passbolt/go-passbolt-cli/README.md

 If you want to do something more complicated: [this](https://github.com/speatzle/go-passbolt) Go Module to Interact with Passbolt from Go might intrest you.

+Disclaimer: This project is community driven and not associated with Passbolt SA
 # Install

 ## Via Package (Prefered):